Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Total first hire failure: $47,000

-The specialist couldn’t make decisions (no decision framework).
-Couldn’t handle edge cases (no documented processes).
-Stayed 5 months, delivered inconsistent quality, quit frustrated.
+The specialist couldn’t make decisions without a decision framework, couldn’t handle edge cases without documented processes, stayed 5 months delivering inconsistent quality, then quit frustrated.

 Second hire cost: